9 Signs You're Married To A Psychopath, So You Know What To Look Out For

 9. They Lack Basic Social Skills

-Maybe the most jarring and easily noticeable part of a psychopath's behavior is their lack of basic social skills, as noted in the aforementioned Psychology Today article.
-Regardless of situation, your spouse should not need reminders on how to treat you or other people with the basics of human kindness, fairness, or respect.
-Psychopaths often lack empathy, and therefore don't understand these very basic skills.
-If your spouse consistently has to be reminded of these things, you should consider looking deeper into your partner's behavior with a medical professional.
+Maybe the most jarring and easily noticeable part of a psychopath's behavior is their lack of basic social skills.
+Legg explains they often “lack remorse and, in fact, are indifferent to the way they have hurt or mistreated somebody, whether it is physically, financially, psychologically, etc.,” and “typically demonstrate a blatant disregard for societal norms.”
+This could be because, he adds, “some studies have suggested that individuals with psychopathy lack the ability to understand emotions.”
+Regardless of the situation, your partner should not need reminders on how to treat you or other people with the basics of human kindness, fairness, or respect.
+If your spouse consistently has to be reminded of these things, you should consider looking deeper into your their behavior with a medical professional.